-A system often wanted in other games, pings allow a much more advanced level of communication with your team without the use of a microphone.
+Often wanted in other games, a ping system allows for a much more advanced level of communication with your team without the use of a microphone.

 It can also help communicate locations in a faster and more effective way than voice ever could.
 It can show specific spots on the map as well as distance without having to say something like "left side of the building on the west side of town ducking beneath the right window".

 Even just finding direction without having to check your compass can be incredibly valuable.
 Apex Legends features a ping system that is fairly robust and useful, but it takes a little bit to get used to it.

 This guide will cover how all the pings work and how you can take advantage of them as a cornerstone of success.